GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2Brine.rst

     </Constitutive>

 In the XML code listed above, "co2flash.txt" parameterizes the CO2 solubility table constructed in Step 1.
-The file "pvtgas.txt" parameterizes the gas density and viscosity tables constructed in Step 2, while the file "pvtliquid.txt" parameterizes the brine density and viscosity tables.
+The file "pvtgas.txt" parameterizes the CO2 phase density and viscosity tables constructed in Step 2, while the file "pvtliquid.txt" parameterizes the brine density and viscosity tables.

 References